CSCfi/pouta-openshift-cluster/README.md

-# pouta-ansible-cluster
+# Pouta OpenShift Cluster
-Ansible playbook and role examples for deploying a cluster in CSC's cPouta cloud
+Ansible playbook for deploying an OpenShift cluster in CSC's cPouta cloud.

 # Overview

-This repository is an example of how to setup :

-  - Spark and HDFS Cluster based on Hortonworks distribution : Read the [Hortonworks Instructions](playbooks/hortonworks/README.md)
+This repository contains code for deploying  Openshift Origin in cPouta.

-  - Openshift Origin Cluster : Read the [Openshift Instructions](playbooks/openshift/README.md)
+Read the [Openshift Instructions](playbooks/openshift/README.md) for more info.

-This assumes that you already have a bastion host running (See: [Creating a bastion host](CREATE_BASTION_HOST.md))
+The repository is used internally at CSC but made public as an example.